tomorroN/aws-solution-architect/services-notes.md

     network interface can have its security group.
 The load balancer rewrites the destination IP address before forwarding it to the target.

+**Gateway Load Balancer** - new type of load balancer that operates at layer 3 of the OSI model and is built on Hyperplane, which is capable of handling several thousands of connections per second.
+Gateway Load Balancer endpoints are configured in spoke VPCs originating or receiving traffic from the Internet.
+This architecture allows you to perform inline inspection of traffic from multiple spoke VPCs in a simplified and scalable fashion while still centralizing your virtual appliances.

 **Amazon Relational Database Service (Amazon RDS)** - managed service that makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity, while managing time-consuming database administration tasks, freeing you to focus on your applications and business.
 [Amazon RDS FAQs](https://aws.amazon.com/rds/faqs)